 Meet Dr. Bybee-Driscoll

-Before Dr. Bybee-Driscoll was a doctor, she was an engineer.
+Before Dr. Shannon Bybee-Driscoll was a doctor, she was an engineer.
 She earned her Bachelor’s in Mechanical Engineering in 1998 and Master’s in Measurements and Controls Engineering in 2001, both from Idaho State.
-She moved to Tucson shortly after to work at a small research and development firm.
+Dr. Bybee-Driscoll moved to Tucson shortly after to work at a small research and development firm.
 After 13 years of working at the firm, she decided to change course and attend medical school at the University of Arizona.

 Moving from engineering to medicine may seem like a radical shift, but Dr. Bybee-Driscoll doesn’t see it that way.
 In fact, she views the two fields as complementary.
 “I haven’t stopped being an engineer,” she explains.
 “Now I solve problems of a biological nature.
 It also hasn’t hurt my practice to know a few things about circuits, structures, and lasers.”